cedricwalter/cedricwalter.github.io/_posts/_joomla/2009-10-13-watermarking-your-images-with-imagemagick.md

 ## Attention

-The first thing to do is **to make a backup of your images**! applying a watermarking is a non reversible process, usually this mean for Joomla!® to save your /images/stories directory
+The first thing to do is to make a backup of your images! applying a watermarking is a non reversible process, usually this mean for Joomla!® to save your /images/stories directory

 You’ll have to decide what size you want your photos to be displayed at and how much space the text or logo will take up.
 Keep it small enough so as not to ruin the photo.